sbandara/sbml-compiler/README.md

 from cell based or in vitro assays.
 Any FORTRAN code produced SbmlCompiler is suitable for automatic differentiation by <a href="http://www.mcs.anl.gov/adifor">ADIFOR</a>.
-The ability to directly compute derivatives with respect to parameters or control inputs can be exploited in applications of parameter estimation or for identifying solutions of control problems such as optimal experimental design.
+The ability to directly compute derivatives with respect to parameters or control inputs can be exploited in applications of parameter estimation or for identifying solutions to control problems such as optimal experimental design.

 <h3>Validation</h3>